News

 Stability

 Vetting out the stability of the partner you choose should be top of mind.
 Look for financial stability.
-It is not always the size of the staffing partner that matters, it is their ability to pay their consultants in a timely matter, carry the insurances required to minimize risk and the ability to scale their workforce to support your demands.
+It is not always the size of the staffing partner that matters, it is their ability to pay their consultants in a timely manner, carry the insurances required to minimize risk, and the ability to scale their workforce to support your demands.

 Longevity of Internal Staff

-A large part of a successful relationship with a staffing vendor is your sales rep and recruiting team’s ability to understanding your organization and its unique IT needs and corporate culture.
-If the firm you are looking at seems to have a different rep. calling on you every couple of months, you will run a high risk of mistakes being made and information getting lost in transition.
-Look for firms who work hard to retain and develop their internal staff.
-If there is no longevity or succession planning within their organization, they may be more risk than reward long term.
+A large part of a successful relationship with a search/consulting partner is your sales rep and recruiting team’s ability to understand your organization and its unique IT needs and corporate culture.
+If the firm you are looking at seems to have a different rep. Calling on you every couple of months, you will run a high risk of mistakes being made and information getting lost in transition.
+Look for firms that work hard to retain and develop their internal staff.
+If there is no longevity or succession planning within their organization, they may be more risk than reward long-term.

 Back-Office Support